 Nationwide offers the same standard coverage that you'll find at most home insurance companies.
 The company also provides brief, informative descriptions of the purpose of each type of coverage.

-The online quote tool will set a replacement cost based on public data and information that you provide, and you won't be able to adjust this coverage.
+The online quote tool will set a replacement cost based on public data and information that you provide.
 If you have made improvements, or you believe your home has increased or decreased in value, you can call Nationwide to request an adjustment.

-Other structures are protected up to a limit of 10 percent of the dwelling coverage, and this is not adjustable.
+Other structures are protected up to a limit of the dwelling coverage (i.e. 10 percent).
 If you would like more coverage, you are instructed to call Nationwide.

 You can change this coverage to meet your needs, as long as the limit is at least 70 percent of the dwelling coverage.